MonikaGundecha/portfolio/README.md

 - 	Identified supply chain and compliance gaps at the store level, analyzing POS data using Excel, and recovered $3.9 million in lost sales for a client.

-**Subject Matter Expert @ Infinity Learn (_Oct 2022 - Apr 2023_)**
+**Product Manager @ Infinity Learn (_Oct 2022 - Apr 2023_)**
--  Collaborated with 10 vendors to develop over 6,000 assessments and more than 500 science articles, achieving a 93% acceptance rate during the content review process.
-- Co-ordinated in-house content processes, including YouTube video reviews, assessments, and article creation, while leveraging Excel for continuous performance analysis and feedback resulting in a performance rating of 4.0/4.0.
+- Designed Generative AI workflows to test content variants and reduce production timelines by 40% with automated pipelines.
+- Performed rigorous data quality validation in Excel across 6,000+ assessments and 500+ articles using standardized audit logs.
+- Analyzed competitor platforms and engagement metrics, identifying content gaps that increased user engagement by 14%.

-**Subject Matter Expert @ LIDO Learning (_Apr 2022 - Aug 2022_)**
+**Product Manager @ LIDO Learning (_Apr 2022 - Aug 2022_)**
-- Led a 6-member product development team, utilizing JIRA, to build and design engaging EdTech solutions, resulting in error-free instructional products with a 3.9/4 stakeholder satisfaction rating.
+- Led a cross-functional curriculum development team of 6 using JIRA to release digital learning products, earning a 3.9/4 rating.
-- •	Utilized SQL to query student data from the LMS, driving a 25% improvement in outcomes through data-informed content creation.
+- Analyzed LMS data using SQL and built Tableau dashboards informing UX decisions, increasing engagement by 20%.
+- Conducted competitor and sentiment analysis on customer feedback, identifying product gaps that guided release of 3 features.

 **Tutor Trainer @ LIDO Learning (_May 2021 - Mar 2022_)**
 - Mentored 200+ teachers and 400+ Business Development Associates, elevating instruction quality and resulting in improved customer retention and 18% new customer growth.